Ned Kelly (1970 film): Tony Richardson and Mick Jagger

+Casting

 The making of the film was dogged by problems; even before production began, Actors' Equity and some of Kelly's descendants protested strongly about the casting of Jagger in the lead role, and about the film's proposed shooting location in country New South Wales, rather than in Victoria, where the Kellys had lived.

 Jagger's girlfriend of the time, Marianne Faithfull, had come to Australia to play the lead female role (Ned's sister, Maggie), but their relationship was breaking up, and she took an overdose of sleeping tablets soon after arrival in Sydney.
 She was hospitalised in a coma, but recovered and was sent home.
 She was replaced by a then-unknown Australian actress, Diane Craig, then studying at NIDA.

+Filming

 Shooting began on 12 July 1969 and took ten weeks.
 During production, Jagger was slightly injured by a backfiring pistol, the cast and crew were dogged by illness, a number of costumes were destroyed by fire, and Jagger's co-star, Mark McManus, narrowly escaped serious injury when a horse-drawn cart in which he was riding overturned during filming.

 Unlike most film versions, this is the first Ned Kelly film to feature the writing of "The Cameron Letter", one of Kelly's lesser-known and rarely published letters that was written to Donald Cameron, a member of the Parliament of Victoria.
 The letter was Kelly's first attempt to gain public sympathy.
 However, Kelly's well-known letter, The Jerilderie Letter, is omitted from the film.

+Release

 Reception

 The film was poorly received at its opening, and is still regarded as one of Richardson's least successful efforts.
 It was effectively disowned by Richardson and Jagger, neither of whom attended the London premiere.
 As late as 1980 Jagger claimed he had never seen the film.
-Gerry Fisher's cinematography, however, has been praised for its craftsmanship — repoussoir, shadow, reflection and understated lighting — giving the film a melancholy feel.
+Gerry Fisher's cinematography, however, has been praised for its craftsmanship – repoussoir, shadow, reflection and understated lighting – giving the film a melancholy feel.

 Arthur Krim of United Artists later did an assessment of the film as part of an evaluation of the company's inventory:

 When we programmed this picture we thought Mick Jagger would be a big personality with the younger audience.
 Unfortunately, his other film Performance came out just before Ned Kelly and failed.
 We have every belief that Ned Kelly will not do well either.
 In addition, Tony Richardson, the filmmaker handled the material in a very slow-paced manner and we have not been able to persuade him to make the cuts necessary to improve the film.
 This is again a case of programming a film in a time of much greater optimism about the size of the so-called youth orientated – particularly starring one of the new folk heroes.